leibniz-psychology/datawiz2/README.md

 ```
 make install # will setup everything for you
+# a warning could occur, if you have no migrations yet (very likely)
 make run # applies all changes and starts a dev server

 ```